dyna-mis/dynaMIS/index.md

 including map labeling, computer vision, information retrieval, and scheduling.

-This is the open source project DynaMIS--a dynamic maximum independent solver developed at the  Institute of Logic and Computation, TU Wien, Vienna, Austria.
+This is the open source project DynaMIS---a dynamic maximum independent solver developed at the  Institute of Logic and Computation, TU Wien, Vienna, Austria.
 So far our framework contains a deterministic algorithm for maintaining a **MIS** (and thus a $$4$$-approximate **Max-IS**) of a dynamic set of uniform rectangles with amortized sub-logarithmic update time.
 This breaks the natural barrier of $$\Omega(\Delta)$$ update time, where $$\Delta$$ is the maximum degree in the graph.
 We also provide a series of deterministic dynamic approximation schemes for maintaining a **Max-IS**.
 The algorithm **GRID** maintains a $$4$$-approximate **Max-IS** with $$O(1)$$ update time.
 Its derived algorithm **GRID-K** establishes the trade-off between approximation quality $$2(1+\frac{1}{k})$$ and update time  $$O(k^2\log n)$$.
 Our framework also includes an algorithm that maintains unit interval graphs.
 With this algorithm,  a $$2$$-approximate **Max-IS** for dynamic sets of unit-height rectangles with $$O(\omega \log n)$$ update time can be maintained, where $$\omega$$ is the maximum size of an independent set of the rectangles stabbed by any horizontal line.

 ## Licence